 The doctors confirmed that the substance was meat.
 But why did it fall from the sky?
 Later in 1876, Dr. L. D. Kastenbine published a hypothesis that many still support today.
 He proposed that the meat shower was likely caused by vulture vomit.

 If you know much about vultures, you probably know they’re birds that feed on decaying carcasses.
-That may be enough to make you or us vomit, but for vultures, it’s a feast.
+That may be enough to make you or us sick to our stomachs, but for vultures, it’s a feast.
 Instead, these birds are most likely to vomit for a strategic reason.
 They’re known to projectile vomit to ward off predators.
-They also force themselves to vomit if they’re too heavy when taking flight.
+They also force themselves to do so if they’re too heavy when taking flight.
 Throwing up part of their last meal can help vultures lighten up enough to rise higher in the sky.